Tag: Roger Godsiff

 The below Parliamentary question was asked by Roger Godsiff on 2015-10-09.

-To ask the Secretary of State for Health, how much the NHS spent on (a) nurses and (b) doctors employed through an agency in each of the last five years.
+To ask the Secretary of State for Health, what forecasts his Department has made of the proportion of NHS (a) nurses and (b) doctors that will be recruited from agencies in each of the next five years.